-As noted in the agency's 2017 Chief FOIA Officer Report, as a national coordinator for the agency's FOIAonline case-tracking system, the Chief FOIA Officer has access to each agency FOIA processing unit's requests and processing information about these requests.
-FOIAonline and the Chief FOIA Officer's regular monitoring of the system help ensure that all FOIA requests are handled in a uniform and timely manner.
-Additionally, the agency's FOIA professionals work with its FOIAonline partners across the government to continually improve the case-tracking system.
+As noted in the agency's 2018 Chief FOIA Officer Report, as a national coordinator for the agency's FOIAonline case-tracking system, the Chief FOIA Officer/Office of the Solicitor has access to each agency FOIA processing unit's requests and processing information about these requests.
+FOIAonline and the Chief FOIA Officer regularly monitor the system to help ensure that all FOIA requests are handled in a uniform and timely manner.
+In addition, the agency's FOIA professionals work with its FOIAonline partners across the government to continually improve the case-tracking system.